-- 2.11.
-The University does not act 'in loco parentis', and ultimate safeguarding responsibility for children rests with those who do have parental responsibility.
-We recognise that some Adults at Risk might have an appointed representative, eg mental health advocate, legal/enduring power of attorney. - 2.12.
+- 2.10.
 Where children accompany their parent(s)/guardian(s) onto any part of the University campus (including Residences), they always remain the responsibility of the parent(s)/guardian(s).
 Whilst staff and students are not prevented from bringing their children into work, they have a responsibility and a legal duty under the Health and Safety at Work Act to ensure that their children are not put at risk and do not endanger others by their actions.
-Staff responsibility when bringing their children into work is reinforced within the staff Code of Conduct. - 2.13.
-The University does not have a 24/7 Safeguarding service, however all safeguarding concerns will be responded to as a matter of priority within working hours.
-Any urgent out of hours safeguarding concerns should be referred to the relevant statutory services.
-Any non-urgent out of hours safeguarding concerns should be directed to a member of the Safeguarding Team for attention the next working day. - 2.14.
-The Policy provides guidance on our internal procedures but acknowledges that it may be necessary in certain circumstances to report safeguarding concerns about Children or Adults at Risk to a range of external agencies. - 2.15.
+Staff responsibility when bringing their children into work is reinforced within the staff Code of Conduct. - 2.11.
+The University does not have a 24/7 Safeguarding service; however, all safeguarding concerns will be responded to as a matter of priority within working hours.
+Any urgent out of hours safeguarding concerns should be referred to the relevant statutory services, then directed to a member of the Safeguarding Team for attention the next working day. - 2.12.
+The Policy provides guidance on our internal procedures but acknowledges that it may be necessary in certain circumstances to report safeguarding concerns about Children or Adults at Risk to a range of external agencies. - 2.13.
 The University reserves the right to direct that a Child and/or Adult at Risk be removed from campus where their presence is causing an unacceptable health and safety risk or an unreasonable risk to safeguarding.